Franco-Cipolla/Franco-Cipolla/README.md

 # 💫 About Me:
-Hi i am Franco.
+Hi I am Franco.
 I am a 16 year old boy, learning HTML and CSS.
 I am currently practicing it and i want to learn JS after.

 # 💻 Tech Stack: